BvS10: Swedish order

 On 5 January 2012, it was announced that the Swedish Armed Forces decided to procure 48 units of the model BvS10 MkIIB under the designation Bv410, to be delivered starting in the autumn of 2012, and deployed to the Swedish contingent in Afghanistan in the spring of 2013.
 The contract is worth approximately 700 million SEK, and also includes support and training equipment.
 There are also options to order an additional 127 vehicles divided in three different batches in the future.

 On 25 September 2013, Sweden agreed to buy 105 additional BvS10 vehicles for over $160 million, as part of the options agreed upon in the first order.
 On 19 December 2013, Sweden officially ordered 105 BvS10 vehicles for $120 million.
 The vehicles include troop carrier, command, ambulance, and logistic carrier variants and will be delivered from 2014 to 2015.

 In 2019, Sweden began fielding the Eldenhet 98 surface-to-air missile mounted on the Bv410 platform as a replacement for the obsolete RBS 70.

 On 3 May 2021, BAE Systems signed a contract worth around $200 million to produce and deliver 127 BvS10 all-terrain vehicles to the Swedish Army, adding to its existing fleet of BvS10s.
 The contract signed with the Swedish military procurement agency, FMV, is for both command and control and logistics vehicles.
-Deliveries of the 127 vehicles are planned to begin in 2022 and complete in 2024, in 2022 A $50m follow-on order for 40 was placed while a further 236 where ordered under the CATV program.
+Deliveries of the 127 vehicles are planned to begin in 2022 and complete in 2024, in 2022 A $50m follow-on order for 40 was placed while a further 236 were ordered under the CATV program.